snschroeder/express-boilerplate-v2/README.md

 ## Design decisions made with this boilerplate

 This boilerplate includes dependencies specifically for deploying, managing, and interfacing with a PostgreSQL database.
+If you want to use a different RDBMS, you should run `npm uninstall pg`.

-If you want to use a different db, it would be best to uninstall knex, pg, and postgrator-cli.
-You can also delete the postgrator-config.js file.
+If you want to use a noSQL db, run `npm unistall pg postgrator-cli knex`.
+You can also delete the postgrator-config.js file, as well as the the migration and seed files.

 If you choose to deploy on a service other than Heroku, the Procfile can be deleted.

-This boilerplate also includes the service and router and handle authorization of users.
-This allows users to create accounts and log in.

-Authorization and login is handled using bcryptjs and JWT. xss is used to sanitize inputs.